 1. Tell us a bit about yourself !

 I’m Annie Dunham, the Vice President of Product at ProductPlan.
 I have worked with product and engineering teams for the last 15 years to bring technology products to market.
 Prior to ProductPlan, I worked with teams at Elite Meetings, LogicMonitor, BlueCasa Communications and Microsoft.
-When I’m not pursuing customer insights or researching the latest on PM methodologies I can be found enjoying myself on a kiteboard or snowboard.
+When I’m not pursuing customer insights or researching the latest on PM methodologies I can be found enjoying herself on a kiteboard or snowboard.

 2. In one word or one sentence, how would you describe your product management style?